 Jean made two wills in similar terms, the first of these was 2010 and the second in 2013.
 By the one dated 21 May 2010 ("the 2010 Will") Her son, John was appointed executor and residuary beneficiary apart from some small gifts of chattels to her daughter, Susan and her granddaughter, Charlotte.
 In the second will dated 3 December 2013 ("the 2013 Will") Jean changed made some amendments to her wishes that were not included in the 2010 Will.
 The changes were to give her grandchildren Charlotte, Holly and Sophia £5,000 each; but again her son John took the residuary estate.

 Her daughter, Susan, did not receive any significant benefit under the terms of either of will.
 The reason that Jean gave to her solicitor for this decision was that Susan was a "shopaholic and a spendthrift" and will squander her inheritance.
+She also accused her of having broken up her parents’ marriage on false allegations of child abuse and stealing.

 Jean's son, John sought an order from the court declaring the 2013 Will was valid, or that the 2010 Will was valid.
 Susan defended John's claim asserting that both wills were invalid on the basis that Jean lacked the required testamentary capacity.
-Susan's request was made on the grounds, that her mother was suffering from a complex grief reaction as a result of Debra's illness and untimely death in 2009 causing her to form insane delusions regarding Susan and otherwise poisoning her mind against her.
+Susan's request was made on the grounds, that her mother was suffering from a complex grief reaction as a result of Debra's illness and untimely death in 2009 causing her to suffer with persistent depression and form insane delusions regarding Susan and otherwise poisoning her mind against her.

 The court applied the principle recognised in Key v Key that an affective disorder, such as a complex grief reaction, can impair a person's capacity.